johnbintz/jasmine-headless-webkit/index.md

 If for some reason you're not using the default path for a `jasmine.yml` file (which is `spec/javascripts/support/jasmine.yml`), you can provide that path with `-j`.

+### Randomizing the order of spec files

+Spec files are shuffled into a random order before each run.
+This lets you find issues where spec files may depend on state established in prior executed spec files -- a bad thing.
+After each run, you'll get the random seed used to randomize the files:

+`Test random seed: --seed 1234`

+If you're getting weird results related to the particula order of a run of specs, pass that same seed value back in and get to work!

 ### Running only certain spec files